JackXuRepo/quiry/docs/phase1/user_stories.md

 _#6 - Priority HIGH - Difficulty MED_
 As a generous person, Jane wants to share her past exam to the students who will be taking this course.

+_#8 - Priority MED - Difficulty MED_
+As a professor that wants to share his confidential research, Charles wants an option to upload files that only students in his class can see.

+## Account

 _#7 - Priority HIGH - Difficulty MED_
 Jane is applying to postgraduate studies.
-She wants to share the contributions she made towards academic papers to the university she applied to.
+She finds it useful and convenient to have all her papers associated to her thorough an account, so that the institutions she applied to can easily find them.

-_#8 - Priority MED - Difficulty MED_
+_#17 - Priority MED - Difficulty MED_
-As a professor that wants to share his confidential research, Charles wants an option to upload files that only students in his class can see.
+Jane is concerned about cybersecurity following news on recent attempts to hack bank accounts.
+She wants to change her password once every 3 months to be safe.

 ## UI/UX